Cartagena, Spain: Modernist and Eclectic buildings

 Cartagena is home to numerous Art Nouveau buildings from the early 20th century, when a bourgeoisie settled in the city due to the growth of the local mining industry.
 Many prominent building were designed by Victor Beltri, the prolific Modernist architect of the city.
 These buildings include the City Hall, the Grand Hotel, the Casino (all of them among the city's landmarks).

 The Railway Station has some outstanding iron doors and columns on its facade, and inside can still be seen the original ticket office, door frame, ceiling, and lamps.
 Other modernist or eclectic houses include the Clares House, the Aguirre Palace (which houses the Regional Museum of Modern Art, or MURAM), the Cervantes House (relatively big in comparison with other modernist buildings), the Llagostera House, the Pedreño Palace, the Dorda House, the Zapata House and the Urban Expansion Company House.

-Several charming, lively streets cover this area, such as Calle Mayor (High Street), the major pedestrian and commercial street of the city, full of boutiques and bars with typical "tapas", Carmen Street, Puertas de Murcia Street and many more.
+Calle Mayor (High Street) is the major pedestrian and commercial street of the city, full of boutiques and bars with typical "tapas".

 The Caridad church is one of the most important churches in the city, since it is dedicated to the patron of Cartagena, Nuestra Señora de Caridad.
 The interior is dominated by a dome, similar to the Pantheon of Agrippa, in Rome.
 There are also several outstanding sculptures by the famous Murcian sculptor Francisco Salzillo and his school.